History of Alabama Crimson Tide football: Nick Saban era (2007–2023)

+The Tide took their No. 1 ranking into Baton Rouge, Louisiana, and came out with a 27–21 overtime victory over LSU.
+With the win, Alabama clinched its first SEC Western Division championship since 1999 and guaranteed the team a trip to the 2008 SEC Championship Game.
+The Tide then improved to 11–0 with a win at home over Mississippi State.
+To finish the regular season, Bama defeated in-state rival Auburn, 36–0, the largest margin of victory in the series since 1962.
+It was Alabama's first victory over Auburn since the 2001 season.
+In the SEC Championship Game, Alabama suffered its first defeat in a 31–20 loss to the SEC Eastern Division champion Florida Gators (who later won the 2008 BCS Championship), and closed out the season with a 31–17 loss to Utah in the Sugar Bowl to finish the season at 12–2.
+For his efforts during the season, Saban received several Coach of the Year awards.

 In 2009, Nick Saban led Alabama to its second consecutive undefeated regular season (12–0), and won the SEC Championship Game with a victory over the No. 1 ranked Florida Gators to improve to 13–0.
 On January 7, 2010, Alabama beat Texas 37–21 in the 2010 BCS National Championship Game, finishing the season 14–0 and winning Alabama its 13th national championship.
 Saban joined Pop Warner as the only coaches to win National Championships at two different FBS schools.

 Entering the 2010 season, Alabama was ranked No. 1, but losses to South Carolina, LSU, and Auburn (the eventual 2010 National Champion) gave Saban's Tide a regular season record of 9–3.
 Alabama was invited to the 2011 Capital One Bowl where they dominated Big 10 Co-Champion Michigan State 49–7 to finish with a 10–3 record.
 During the 2011 season the Tide was ranked No. 2 in the first 2011 BCS Poll behind division rival LSU.
 The Tide suffered their only loss of the season 9–6 in overtime to the LSU Tigers on November 5, 2011, in Tuscaloosa.
-Alabama finished the regular season 11-1 and ranked No. 2 in the BCS poll, which resulted in Alabama playing No. 1 LSU in the 2012 BCS National Championship Game in New Orleans, Louisiana.
+Alabama finished the regular season 11–1 and ranked No. 2 in the BCS poll, which resulted in Alabama playing No. 1 LSU in the 2012 BCS National Championship Game in New Orleans, Louisiana.
 It was Alabama's second BCS National Championship Game appearance in three years.
 Alabama won the game 21–0 behind one of the most dominant defensive performances in bowl history to finish the year 12–1.
 Alabama held LSU to the second fewest total yardage ever allowed in a BCS National Championship Game.
 It was the first time in a BCS bowl game that the opponent was held scoreless.
 In winning Alabama's second national championship in three years, Saban became the first coach to win three BCS titles.